SmKou/node/README.md

 To build and preview your project, use either ```npm run start``` or ```npm start``` in the terminal.

-To type in typescript:
-- name files with .ts instead of .js
-- run ```npx tsc <filename>.ts``` or ```npm run tsc``` to compile to javascript

-**Warning**: Typescript feature has not been tested in use.
-I anticipate conflicts with the build command, but am not sure.

-**Warning**: Unless there's at least one .ts file in your src folder, the tsconfig.json will output a problem, namely that there are no inputs.
-If you don't end up using TypeScript, remove Component.ts in src/js/bs/ and the tsconfig.json in root.

 ## **Rendering**

-Before publishing your website, app, or api, change the rule, "no-console": "off", in .eslintrc to "no-console": "warn" and run ```npm run lint```
+Before publishing your website, app, or api, delete the rules in .eslintrc, "no-console": "off" and "no-unused-vars": "off", then run ```npm run lint```

-Also, remove any unused files or folders that came with this template.

 **Github Pages**